marcinbelicki/ticket_booking_app_basic/README.md

 ## Technical requirements
 ### 1. Application must be written in JVM language (Java, Scala, Kotlin etc.)
 The application is written in Scala programming language and above that it's using Play Framework for handling the requests.
+This app requires java version 1.8 and sbt for building.
 ### 2. Operations must be exposed as REST services
-Each of the user case operations are exposed as REST services in the [routes](/conf/routes) file.
+Each of the use case operations are exposed as REST services in the [routes](/conf/routes) file.

 ### 3. No need to stick to any particular database - relational, NoSQL or in-memory database is fine
 The system uses in-memory four main mutable maps for storing data.
 Mutable maps are defined inside [Memory.scala](/app/memory/Memory.scala) file and all of them have propper adding methods.